pachyderm/docs/content/staging/pipeline-spec/datum-set-spec.md

 - `size_bytes` , if nonzero, specifies a target size for each set of datums.
 Sets may be larger or smaller than `size_bytes`, but will usually be pretty close to `size_bytes` in size.

-- `chunks_per_worker`, if nonzero, specifies how many datum sets should be created for each worker.
+- `per_worker`, if nonzero, specifies how many datum sets should be created for each worker.
 It can't be set with number or size_bytes.